c-hudson/teenymush/README.md

       database name.
 Answer yes to loading default database, unless you have a database backup named tm_backup.sql.

+   4. Run tm perl script

-   4. Login as god with a password of portrzebie
+   5. Login as god with a password of portrzebie

-   5. Done
+   6. Done

 # Setup